manit20/manit20/README.md

-- 👋 Hi, I’m Mani76h
+- 👋 Hi, I’m Mani76h.
-- 👀 I’m interested in coding and reading
+- 👀 I’m interested in coding and reading.
-- 🌱 I’m currently learning coding at WhiteHat jr
+- 🌱 I’m currently learning coding at WhiteHat jr.
-- 📫 How to reach me: Email- manitkapoor2011@gmail.com
+- 📫 How to reach me: Email - manitkapoor2011@gmail.com